ProCode-Software/proicons/CONTRIBUTING.md

 bun install
 ```

 The command above will install dependencies for all packages.
-If you want to install dependencies for a specific package, run `bun --filter [package] install`.
+If you want to install dependencies for a specific package, run `pnpm --filter [package] install`.

 Note that you will need to install all dependencies if you want to build the icon set.